paulmossman/easy-aws-privacy-vpn/README.md

 ```
 (Substitute "\<Region Code\>" for the Region Code.)

+When the status is ```Not running``` then the AWS backend (and its 10.5¢/hour cost) has been stopped.

+### Starting and stopping a VPN session

+Whenever you want to start a VPN Session again, re-run Steps [#12](#12-start-the-aws-backend) and [#13](#13-start-the-aws-vpn-client-session).

+Then when you're finished, re-run Steps [#15](#15-stop-the-aws-backend) and [#16](#16-check-the-status-of-the-aws-backend-optional) to stop the charges.

 ### Per-Region Teardown (optional)

+Do this if you don't want to use a Region anymore.
+(Note: If you've properly stopped the AWS backend, then leaving the Region configuraiton in place has no cost.)
 To teardown the configuration of a Region, in the AWS CloudShell run:
 ```bash
 ./bin/region-teardown.sh  <Region Code>
 ```